ntnguyen-so/fraud_detection/README.md

-# Technical interview case for Data Scientist position at a Norwegian payment provider company.
+# Technical interview case for Data Scientist position at an online financial transaction service provider company in the Nordic region.

 ## Task Description
 Refer to [Task Description](task_description.md) for the original task description from the company